rickellis/Arch-Linux-Install-Guide/DellXPS.md

 # Installing Arch Linux on a LUKS Encrypted Drive using LVM booting with UEFI

-This document is identical to the README, except I've change all the drive references to the actual names of the drive nodes on my Dell XPS 13.
+__Note: This document is identical to the README, except I've change all the drive references to the actual names of the drive nodes on my Dell XPS 13.__

 ## Pre-flight Notes